Policies and Publication Ethics

 Copyright and Licensing

-Articles are published in ‘Atiqot under the terms of the CC BY-NC 4.0 license, allowing wide reuse while keeping copyrights with the authors and the Israel Antiquities Authority.
-The copyright owner(s) and terms of the published articles are clearly stated on the on the first page of all published articles (PDF).
-Authors submitting to ‘Atiqot through the web-based submission system must accept these copyright terms upon submission.
+Articles are published in ‘Atiqot under the terms of the CC BY-NC 4.0 license, allowing non-commercial reuse while keeping copyrights with the authors and the Israel Antiquities Authority (as institution).
+As of April 2026 (Volume 120), the copyright owner(s) and terms of the published articles are clearly stated on the first page of all published articles (PDF).
+Authors submitting to ‘Atiqot through the web-based submission system must accept and abide these copyright terms upon submission.

 Self-Archiving and Press Releases

-The submitted and accepted versions of an article submitted for publication in ‘Atiqot should not be archived in any repository pre-publication.
+The submitted and accepted versions of an article should not be archived in any repository pre-publication.

 Publication Ethics